yangdanny97/yangdanny97.github.io/_posts/2020-09-19-limitations-of-ai.md

 Fyi, three of its responses were:
 - Four.
 One in the front and three in the rear
-- 4. It has two eyes on the outside and two eyes on the inside
+- 4, it has two eyes on the outside and two eyes on the inside
 - Four.
 Two in front, two in back

 While it seems absurd that a model like GPT-3 doesn’t know a simple fact like how many eyes a horse has, this limitation makes sense if you understand deep learning models work.